zephyrproject-rtos/zephyr/doc/hardware/emulator/index.rst

 #.
 Simple test of the EEPROM emulator:

    .. zephyr-app-commands::
-      :app: tests/drivers/eeprom
+      :app: tests/drivers/eeprom/api
       :board: native_sim
       :goals: build

 #.
-The same test has a second EEPROM which is an Atmel AT24 EEPROM driver
+The same test can be built with a second EEPROM which is an Atmel AT24 EEPROM driver
    connected via I2C an emulator:

    .. zephyr-app-commands::
-      :app: tests/drivers/eeprom
+      :app: tests/drivers/eeprom/api
       :board: native_sim
       :goals: build
+      :gen-args: -DDTC_OVERLAY_FILE=at2x_emul.overlay -DOVERLAY_CONFIG=at2x_emul.conf

 API Reference
 *************